mturk/svcbatch/docs/building.md

 ### Makefile targets

-Makefile has two additional targets which can be useful for SvcBatch development and maintenance
+Makefile has additional target which can be useful for SvcBatch development and maintenance

 ```cmd